seabbs/StackTweetBot/README.md

 docker run -d -p 8787:8787 -p 1410:1410 -e USER=StackTweetBot -e PASSWORD=StackTweetBot --name StackTweetBot seabbs/stacktweetbot
 ```

 The rstudio client can be accessed on port `8787` at `localhost` (or your machines ip).
-The default username is getTBinR and the default password is getTBinR.
-The docker file comes preloaded with `cronR` and therefore may also be used as a staging enviroment for your twitter bot.
+The default username isStackTweetBot and the default password is StackTweetBot.
+The docker file comes reloaded with `cronR` and therefore may also be used as a staging environment for your twitter bot.